9th Annual Orpheus MeadFest Competition 2019

-- Mead entries must be in bottles that hold a minimum of 10 ounces and up to 22 ounces in volume.
+- HOMEBREW DIVISION: Mead entries must be in bottles that hold a minimum of 10 ounces and up to 22 ounces in volume.
 Bottles may be of any size and color, and must be free of ink, paint, or paper labeling other than competition entry labels.
 Obliterate any lettering or graphics on the cap with a permanent black marker.
 Corked bottles, odd-shaped bottles, and bottles with raised lettering are acceptable.

 2. How many bottles do I need?

-Send at 2 bottles for each competition sub-category entry to guarantee that enough entries are submitted for the Best of Show rounds.
+Send at least 2 bottles for each competition sub-category entry to guarantee that enough entries are submitted for the Best of Show rounds.

 3. How much are Entry Fees: $10 for each sub-category entry.

 4. When are the entry deadlines?
-Entries must be received from Monday, July 23 until Saturday, August 26, 2018.
-Knowing that things can go wrong, late entries may be accepted at the sole discretion of the competition registrar.
+Entries must be received from Monday, August 5th until Sunday, September 8th, 2019.
+Knowing that things can go wrong, late entries will be accepted at the sole discretion of the competition registrar.